Alejogb1/job-board/blog-data/how-can-i-fix-an-incorrect-file-name-in-intellij-plugin-runtime.md

 id: "how-can-i-fix-an-incorrect-file-name-in-intellij-plugin-runtime"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 You're running into a classic problem with IntelliJ plugin development, specifically, misbehaving file paths at runtime.
 It's a pain point I've encountered more than once, especially when dealing with custom file system access or resource loading.
 It usually manifests itself as your plugin throwing `filenotfoundexception` or failing to properly interact with project files, and the root cause is often an incorrect path being constructed or used within the plugin's execution context.
 Here's how I've typically approached this problem, drawing from my experience building several IntelliJ plugins.

 The key issue arises from the difference between the development environment and the runtime environment within the IDE.
 During development, resources are typically accessed relative to the project’s source structure.
 However, when a plugin is packaged and deployed within IntelliJ, its resources and files are handled differently.
 The plugin is essentially a jar file, and its contents are accessible through class loaders and various IntelliJ APIs.
 This often leads to hardcoded file paths breaking down at runtime.
 It's not enough to just use `new File("myfile.txt")` or a similarly relative approach; we need to be more deliberate about how we resolve resource locations.